Connker38/Python001/README.md

 # Python001
-Just some random Python code
+This is just some random Python code that I am currently working on and figuring out how GitHub functions.